 Candice Quin (PhD Candidate)

-Natasha Haskey RD (PhD Student)
+Natasha Haskey RD (PhD Candidate)

 Natasha is a PhD student/Registered Dietitian researching the link between diet (specifically dietary fat), inflammation and the intestinal microbiota and its implications on Ulcerative Colitis – an Inflammatory Bowel Disease (IBD).
 She has been a practicing dietitian for over 20 years.
 She completed her BSc and MSc degrees at the University of Saskatchewan.
 Natasha has been awarded the awarded the Frederick Banting and Charles Best Canada Graduate Scholarship-Doctoral Award (CGSD) from the Canadian Institute of Health Research.
 Natasha hopes to create evidence-based nutrition guidelines for patients living with IBD.
 Her publications can be found here.

-Jacqueline Barnett (MSc Student)
+Jacqueline Barnett (PhD Student)

 The primary focus of Jacqueline’s research involves examining the effects of the herbicide glyphosate on the gut microbiota and overall gut health and inflammation.
-However, Jac’s masters project is unlike any other project in UBC history.
+However, Jac’s PhD project is unlike any other project in UBC history.
 Since glyphosate is currently a highly debated topic in both popular and scientific communities, Jac and her supervisors decided to enlist the help of the public through their crowdfundraising campaign.
 Donate here

 When she’s not in the lab, Jacqueline enjoys cooking, photography and going on walks with her fiancé Kevin and their two dachshunds, Bueno and Arthur.

-Sandeep Gill (MSc Student)
+Maddi Arnold (MSc Student)